The Hope and Transformation in Loss and Change

 *Please don’t start a small fire.

 Instead, keep it healthy.
 Go for a run instead of eating cakes.
 Journal rather than racking up credit card charges.
-Loss is hard enough without piling other issues upon your own self.
+Loss is hard enough without piling other issues upon your self.
 The cry is a powerful thing and nothing to be afraid of.
-Bottomline: let it out.
-Don’t let it eat you alive from the inside.
+Let it out.

 Acceptance of what was not meant to go on